Jack Callahan (Neighbours): Reception

-Near to his first appearance while his identity remained unknown, sources weren't sure what to make of John, with Kilkelly (Digital Spy) describing him as "mysterious" and Sam Warner (Digital Spy) commenting, "it's unclear if he is a hero or villain".
-Dainty (Digital Spy) felt that the character of Jack caused big changes to Paige's life, describing him as "the priest who turned Paige Smith's life upside down".
+Near to his first appearance, while his identity remained unknown, critics were not sure what to make of the character, with Digital Spy's Kilkelly describing him as "mysterious" and Sam Warner commenting: "it's unclear if he is a hero or villain".
+Their colleague Sophie Dainty felt that Jack caused big changes to Paige's life, describing him as "the priest who turned Paige Smith's life upside down".

+As Jack considered leaving the priesthood for Paige, Clare Rigden of the Herald Sun observed: "What a dilemma Jack's facing – go back to the priesthood, or fall into the arms of Paige.
+Um – hello!
+As IF that's even a consideration for a twenty-something guy when faced with Olympia Valance diving semi-naked into a backyard pool (yes, this really happens in this episode.
+And yes, it's uncomfortable and a bit pervy to watch).
+But, by golly, Jack's taking those vows seriously."
+Rigden later stated that Jack did not stand a chance "when faced with the likes of Paige".
+She noted that he had "strong convictions", but wondered how long he could avoid being "seduced by matters of the flesh."
+However, Rigden admitted that she was enjoying the plot between the pair, writing "We're loving this forbidden love storyline, even if it's all laughingly implausible.
+A priest who's hot?
+C'mon!"

-Katie Baillie from the Metro called Jack a "poor lad" after Paige doesn't tell him about the baby.
+Katie Baillie from the Metro felt sorry for Jack after Paige did not tell him about the baby, calling him a "poor lad".
 She later showed him compassion when Paige told him her baby was his, commenting, "In fairness, it is pretty bad news for the guy, given that he's in the priesthood and shouldn't be making babies.
 But hearing it from Paige as she thinks she's about to die and learning other people knew this whole time isn't ideal for him either."
-However, she later lets on that Jack may have a bit of a childish side after getting into a fight with Mark over Paige, commenting, "Jack can't act like an adult about it all."
+Baillie later thought Jack may have a bit of a childish side after he fights with Mark over Paige, writing: "Jack can't act like an adult about it all."
 Fans disliked the pairing of Jack and Steph, labelling the paring "disgusting", "dumb" and "random".
-When Steph fails to prioritise her relationship with Jack, fans expressed their disapproval of the relationship again, commenting, "I don't like Jack and Steph at all.
+When Steph fails to prioritise her relationship with Jack, fans expressed their disapproval of the relationship again, with one saying "I don't like Jack and Steph at all.
 Time to split!"